Galarzaa90/NabBot/docs/commands/admin.md

 ----

 ### settings minlevel
-**Syntax:** `settings minlevel [channel]`
+**Syntax:** `settings minlevel [level]`
 **Other aliases:** `settings announcelevel`

-Changes the channel where levelup and deaths are announced.
+Changes the minimum level from which NabBot starts to announce level ups and deaths.

-Level ups and deaths under the minimum level are still and can be seen by checking the character directly.
+Level ups and deaths under the minimum level are still tracked and can be seen by checking the character directly.

 ----